makerdao/community/governance/votes/Executive vote - October 2, 2020.md

 ---
-title: Raise the PAX-A Debt Ceiling and Reduce the Base Rate - October 2, 2020
+title: Template - [Executive Vote] Raise the PAX-A Debt Ceiling and Reduce the Base Rate - October 2, 2020
 summary: Vote for this proposal to raise the PAX-A Debt Ceiling and Reduce the Base Rate - October 2, 2020
 date: 2020-10-02T00:00:00.000Z
 address: "0xd2127E16741Bb1Fd275E5E81F170b177698926D1"
 ---
-## [Executive Vote] Raise the PAX-A Debt Ceiling and Reduce the Base Rate - October 2, 2020
+## [Executive Vote] Raise the PAX-A Debt Ceiling and Decrease the Base Rate - October 2, 2020

 The Governance Facilitator and the Maker Foundation Smart Contracts Team have placed an Executive Vote into the voting system which will enable the community to approve the following alterations to the protocol.